One Key Takeaway From Texans' Win Over Colts

 READ MORE: Texans' C.J.
 Stroud Shares Bizarre Pregame Routine With J.J.
 Watt

-Stick with TexansGameday for more coverage of the Houston Texans throughout the offseason.
+Stick with TexansGameday for more coverage of the Houston Texans throughout the 2024 season.

 Follow Kade on Twitter.